jmsgnnr/dappa_roadmap/lessons/cyber.md

    - [Meetup](https://www.meetup.com) - Search for local cybersecurity meetups in your area to connect with like-minded professionals and access events, workshops, and networking opportunities.
    - [Reddit](https://www.reddit.com/r/cybersecurity) - Join cybersecurity-related subreddits to engage in discussions, ask questions, and connect with industry experts.
 Look for local subreddits or those specific to your areas of interest.

-- **High School Clubs and Competitions**:
-   - Check if your local high schools have cybersecurity clubs or technology-focused organizations hosting competitions or events.
-Participating in these activities can help you meet individuals who share your interests and potentially connect with professionals supporting these initiatives.

 - **Virtual Conferences and Webinars**:
    - [Black Hat](https://www.blackhat.com) - A well-known cybersecurity conference focusing on the latest industry trends, research, and techniques.
 Offers virtual events, webinars, and training sessions for remote participation.
    - [Defcon](https://www.defcon.org) - Another popular cybersecurity conference covering a wide range of topics.
 Provides virtual sessions and workshops accessible from anywhere.